mendix/docs/apidocs-mxsdk/mxsdk/generating-code-from-the-model.md

 <div class="alert alert-success">{% markdown %}

 Instead of creating a new project, you can also reuse an existing project or even an existing online working copy.
-See [Development Workflow](development-workflow) for more detail.

 {% endmarkdown %}</div>